 Alternative: Yes To Hydration Super Fresh Facial Gel Moisturizer

 Watermelon Glow Sleeping Mask

 This Glow Recipe sleeping mask is designed to exfoliate while you sleep.
-With glycolic acid, lactic acid, and pumpkin this mask helps to slough off your skin while you sleep.
-Watermelon extract and sodium hyaluronate are included in the mask to help keep the skin stay hydrated.
+With glycolic acid, lactic acid, and pumpkin this mask helps to slough off your skin.
+Watermelon extract and sodium hyaluronate are included in the mask to help keep the skin hydrated.

 If you decide you want to try this mask, make sure you are not overdoing it.
 On nights that you use this, you will want to limit the other actives in your skincare routine.
 For example, you wouldn’t want to use an AHA based serum on the same night.
 I wouldn’t pair it with a strong retinoid either.
 Doing so is likely to dry your skin out or disrupt the skin barrier.

 Ultimately, I would not choose to purchase this sleeping mask.
 Instead, I would opt for the Youth To The People Superberry Hydrate + Glow Dream Mask.
 It is more expensive but it does the job of brightening the skin while being a bit more hydrating.